Ola-ykay/Global_Trends_in_Mental_Health_Disorder/README.md

 ## Insights
 - Top 10 countries with high depression rate
 - Drug use and alcohol use disorder by countries
-- Rate of depression and alcohol use disorder
+- Rate of depression and anxiety disorder
 - Depression rate trend by year
 - Top 10 countries with average anxiety disorder rate